AURIN has released some exciting new datasets available through the AURIN Portal.

 Victorian Local Government Health Profiles (CC-BY)

 The 2015 profiles (released November 2016) include over 220 variables from a wide range of data sources.
-AURIN worked with DHHS Victoria to produce these profiles providing measures on a broad range of topics including: population, diversity, disadvantage and social engagement, housing, transport and education, health status and service utilisation, child and family characteristics, service utilisation and perceived value of individuals to wider society as pictured above.
+DHHS Victoria have produced these profiles providing measures on a broad range of topics including: population, diversity, disadvantage and social engagement, housing, transport and education, health status and service utilisation, child and family characteristics, service utilisation and perceived value of individuals to wider society as pictured above.
 Rankings are provided to enable comparison of LGAs, along with the Victorian averages.

 The profiles are structured to provide a measure on each variable for each Local Government Area (LGA), and to also enable comparisons by providing rankings against all Local Government Areas as well as the Victorian measure.
 Profiles are also provided for former Department of Health regions, as well as the former Department of Human Services operational service areas and divisions.